Data Protection Policy

-If an individual contacts the company requesting this information, this is called a subject access request.
 Subject access requests from individuals should be made by email, addressed to the data controller at email@example.com.
 The data controller can supply a standard request form, although individuals do not have to use this.

 The data controller will aim to provide the relevant data within 14 days.

 The data controller will always verify the identity of anyone making a subject access request before handing over any information.

 Disclosing data for other reasons